ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 The [new system](https://github.com/ppy/osu/pull/20558) by [vun](https://osu.ppy.sh/users/6932501) introduces variable finger counts for stamina assessment.
 Patterns that last more than 300 ms without a colour change are now considered to have four fingers available.
 This adjustment significantly nerfs certain maps and converts.

-To further combat TL-Tappong specific mapsets, a change by [Natelytle](https://osu.ppy.sh/users/17607667) introduces a new penalty factor that shows how much of a map's difficulty comes purely from single-hand (mono) patterns.
-For example, DJ Sharpnel - StrangeProgram has a factor of 99%, meaning 99% of its challenge is due to high-BPM, mono patterns.
+To further combat maps where TL-tapping is most effective, a change by [Natelytle](https://osu.ppy.sh/users/17607667) introduces a new penalty factor that shows how much of a map's difficulty comes purely from mono-colour patterns.
+For example, StrangeProgram has a factor of 99%, meaning 99% of its challenge is due to high-BPM mono patterns.

 **In response to negative feedback regarding the removal of the convert-specific nerfs. these have been reinstated.**